-The current Annual Report of the Board of Directors pertains to the closing year from 1/1/2014 to 31/12/2014 and has been prepared in accordance with the provisions of Law 2190/1920 Article 43a paragraph 3, Article 107 paragraph 3 and Article 136 paragraph 2, and the provisions of Law 3556/2007, Article 4, paragraphs 2 (c), 6, 7 & 8 and the decisions of the Capital Market Commission 7 / 448/11.10.2007 Article 2 1/434/3.7.2007 and the Company's Articles of Association.
+The current Annual Report of the Board of Directors pertains to the closing year from 1/1/2015 to 31/12/2015 and has been prepared in accordance with the provisions of Law 2190/1920 Article 43a paragraph 3, Article 107 paragraph 3 and Article 136 paragraph 2, and the provisions of Law 3556/2007, Article 4, paragraphs 2 (c), 6, 7 & 8 and the decisions of the Capital Market Commission 7 / 448/11.10.2007 Article 2 1/434/3.7.2007 and the Company's Articles of Association.
 The current report includes the audited consolidated and corporate financial statements, the notes to the financial statements and the Independent Auditor's Report.
-The current report summarized information on the Group and the Company "LAMPSA HELLENIC HOTELS S.A.", financial information aimed at providing general information to the shareholders and the investing public about the financial performance and the results, the overall course of development and the changes made during the closing year (01.01.2014 - 31.12.2014), significant events that took place and their impact on the financial statements of the year.
-Also, there is provided a description of the main risks and uncertainties that the Group and the Company may face in the future, as well as significant transactions between the Issue) and its related parties.
+The current report summarized information on the Group and the Company "LAMPSA HELLENIC HOTELS S.A.", financial information aimed at providing general information to the shareholders and the investing public about the financial performance and the results, the overall course of development and the changes made during the closing year (01.01.2015 - 31.12.2015), significant events that took place and their impact on the financial statements of the year.
+Also, there is provided a description of the main risks and uncertainties that the Group and the Company may face in the future, as well as significant transactions between the Issue and its related parties.

-The current report accompanies the annual financial statements (01/01/2014 - 31/12/2014) and is included together with the full text of the statements of the BoD members in the annual financial report for the year 2013.
+The current report accompanies the annual financial statements (01/01/2015 - 31/12/2015) and is included together with the full text of the statements of the BoD members.
 Given that the Company also prepares consolidated financial statements, this report is unified, with the principal point of reference of the consolidated financial statements and with reference to corporate financial data of "LAMPSA HELLENIC HOTELS S.A.", only where appropriate or necessary for better understanding its contents.

-The report presents an in brief but effective way all the necessary significant, based on the above legislative framework and records, in a true and fair manner, all the relevant information, required by legislation, about "LAMPSA HELLENIC HOTELS S.A." (hereinafter "The Company") as well as the Group.
+The report presents an in brief but effective way all the necessary significant units, based on the above legislative framework and records, and reflects, in a true and fair manner, all the relevant information, required by legislation, in order to provide essential and thorough information regarding the operations within the aforementioned period on "LAMPSA HELLENIC HOTELS S.A." (hereinafter "The Company") as well as the Group.